n-sanitdee/northern-thai-llm-site/README.md

 # LannaBench

-Public companion site for **northern-thai-llm** — a research project evaluating large language models on the Northern Thai (Lanna, ISO `nort2740`) ↔ Standard Thai (`thai1261`) translation task.
+Public companion site for **LannaBench** — a research project evaluating large language models on the Northern Thai (Lanna, ISO `nort2740`) ↔ Standard Thai (`thai1261`) translation task.
 The main codebase is kept private while the project is in progress.
 This